 Phone: (415) 503-9815

-On the national level, Leigh was instrumental in the creation of the Cities for Financial Empowerment Coalition, which advocates for greater financial opportunity and protection for all Americans in cities across the United States.
+On the national level, Leigh was instrumental in the creation of the Nonprofit Leaders in Financial Technology Coalition, of which she is an active member, and the Cities for Financial Empowerment Coalition, which advocates for greater financial opportunity and protection for all Americans in cities across the United States.

-Leigh served as Chair of the Board of the Mission Economic Development Agency (MEDA) for five years and on the Advisory Board of the start-up Level Money, which was recently acquired by Capital One.
+Leigh currently serves on the Board of Directors of the Cities for Financial Empowerment Fund.
+She previously served as Chair of the Board of the Mission Economic Development Agency (MEDA) for five years and on the Advisory Board of the start-up Level Money, which was acquired by Capital One.

-Prior to working for the City and County of San Francisco, Leigh worked in development and fundraising at the University of California, San Francisco.
-Leigh is also the author of two lifestyle books published by San Francisco’s Chronicle Books.
-Leigh received both her Bachelor of Arts in English Literature and Social Sciences and a Masters of Economic and Social Sciences in Women’s Studies from the University of Manchester, in her native United Kingdom.
+Leigh is the author of two lifestyle books published by San Francisco’s Chronicle Books.
+She received both her Bachelor of Arts in English Literature and Social Sciences and a Masters of Economic and Social Sciences in Women’s Studies from the University of Manchester, in her native United Kingdom.